 SoPost is delivered by SoPost Limited, a company incorporated in England under registered number 08216668.
-Our registered office is at Suite 206, The Record Hall, 16-16A Baldwin's Gardens, London, EC1N 7RJ.
-When we use words like "we", "us" and "our" in these Terms, it is SoPost Limited that we are referring to.
-Likewise, when we use words like "you" and "your", we are referring to you, whom, we hope, will soon be our user.
-When we refer to the "website", we mean the one that we host at www.sopost.com, any subdomains that we create and any software widgets that we install on external websites to deliver the Service.
+Our registered office is at The Core, Bath Lane, Newcastle upon Tyne, NE4 5TF.
+When we use words like “we”, “us” and “our” in these Terms, it is SoPost Limited that we are referring to.
+Likewise, when we use words like “you” and “your”, we are referring to you, whom, we hope, will soon be our user.
+When we refer to the “website”, we mean the one that we host at www.sopost.com, any subdomains that we create and any software widgets that we install on external websites to deliver the Service.

 Anybody can access the SoPost website but in order to request a sample, you must accept these Terms as they are set out in this document.

 There’s not much that you need to do to claim a sample.
 Just complete a simple form with your basic personal details including a postal address to which we can send your samples.
 In completing and submitting this information, you confirm that it is accurate and up-to-date.

 You will also need to check the box that is your confirmation that you accept these Terms.
 If you don’t do that, you won’t be able to claim the sample and that would be a shame.
 But if you do check the box and submit your details to us, please bear in mind that you are entering into a contract with us (and not the brand from whom the sample will come) and that contract is, of course, based on these Terms.
 Don’t worry, you don’t *have* to do anything in particular.
 Each time you use SoPost to request a sample from one of our brand partners, you will go through the same process so you’re not creating any long term commitments here.
 But since you are entering into a contract with us, it would be sensible to have a good read of these Terms just to make sure you are as happy as we are about it all.